SteelCompendium/data-gen/Rules/Draw Steel Rules - Linked.md

 ##### ASPECT BENEFITS

-You gain an edge on tests made to hide and sneak.
+You gain an edge on tests made to [[Hide|hide]] and sneak.
 Whenever you are falling, you can use your Animal Form ability as a free triggered action.

 ##### ANIMAL FORM: CROW

 When you are in your crow form, your movement gains the Fly keyword, and your size becomes 1T.
-You can use the Hide maneuver as a free maneuver, and you can use your allies as cover when you hide.
+You can use the [[Hide]] maneuver as a free maneuver, and you can use your allies as cover when you [[Hide|hide]].

 Whenever your rage is 4 or higher, you can shapeshift to become a hybrid bipedal crow of your true form’s size.
 You gain 10 temporary Stamina the first time you shapeshift into hybrid crow form during an encounter.